pxl-research/tai-llm-demos/README.md

 - `demos/rag` has some tools and utilities to showcase RAG retrieval

-- `demos/tool_calling` is a basic demo that links an LLM with some local methods (including document retrieval)
+- `demos/tool_calling` is a basic demo that links an LLM with some local methods (including document retrieval, web search and surfing)

-- `demos/model_choice` allows chatting with different models (based on OpenRouter)
+- `demos/model_choice` allows chatting with different models (based on OpenRouter API)

 - `demos/slack_bot` consists of demo code for a Slack bot with LLM integration

-- `chat_with_rag` is a more fleshed out chat app using the OpenAI "Assistants API", which includes RAG and a chat history viewer
+- `applications/chat_with_rag` is a more fleshed out chat app using the OpenAI "Assistants API", which includes RAG and a chat history viewer

+- `applications/faq_tool` is a basic chatbot that can answer questions based on documentation.
+  It uses OpenRouter with RAG through tool calling

 - `gui` a proof-of-concept of a local GUI based llm-chat app using [wxPython](https://wxpython.org/index.html) (WARNING: this is a work in progress)